matthewmueller/unmatrix/Readme.md

   Parse and normalize the individual values of a css transform.
   Uses the same algorithm that Firefox uses to parse the transform string.
-  Only parses the 2D transforms attributes.
+  Only parses the 2D transform attributes.
 This library is intentionally low-level and should probably be used within another library.

   If you'd like to parse 3D transforms take a look at: